Sigmaringen Castle: Construction of the first castle

 The first castle at Sigmaringen appeared during the end of the Early Middle Ages, during the early 11th century.
 The castle was first mentioned in 1077 following the unsuccessful siege of Burg Sigmaringen by Rudolf of Rheinfelden in his fight against the King of Germany, Henry IV.
 In 1083 a pair of brothers, Ludwig and Manegold von Sigmaringen, are listed as witnesses on a document for the Königseggwald abbey.

 Ludwig von Sigmaringen was married to Richinza von Spitzenberg, daughter of Berthold I. von Zähringen.
 At the end of the 11th century he built a castle on the Spitzenberg at Kuchen, Germany.
 The castle and the surrounding land and villages were part of the inheritance of Richinza.
 From their marriage Richinza and Ludwig had four children; Mathilde von Spitzenberg, the wife of Aribo von Wertingen, the clergyman Ulrich von Sigmaringen, Ludwig II von Sigmaringen-Spitzenberg and Manegold von Sigmaringen-Spitzenberg.
 The three brothers, Ulrich, Ludwig and Mangold von Sigmaringen are named as the founders of the 11th-century St. George's Abbey in the Black Forest.

 From 1133 until 1170 Rudolf von Sigmaringen-Spitzenberg, the son of Ludwig II, ruled at Sigmaringen.
 In 1183 Graf Ludwig von Sigmaringen-Spitzenberg-Helfenstein, the son of Rudolf, is mentioned at the castle.
 In 1147 Ludwig as well as his father Rudolf and brother Ulrich II von Sigmaringen-Spitzenberg are mentioned in a document of Walter von Dillingen, Prince-Bishop of Augsburg, as lords of Spitzenberg-Sigmaringen.

 Under the Helfenstein family, until 1290

 Under the Helfenstein family, the castle was renovated around 1200.
 The castle was totally rebuilt with buckel stones (squared-off stones with a rounded outer surface).
 Between 1209 and 1258 the castle was occupied by Graf Gottried von Sigmaringen-Helfenstein and his son Graf Gebhard von Sigmaringen-Pietengau.
 In 1258 the cousin of Graf Gebhard, Graf Ulrich II. von Helfenstein, became the owner of Burg Sigmaringen.
 Later, Ulrich's daughter Agnes married Graf Ulrich I. von Montfort.
 Following the marriage in 1272, Sigmaringen was owned by the Counts of Montfort.
 Then, in 1290 Graf Hugo V. von Montfort, son of Ulrich I, sold the castle and the city of Sigmaringen to Albrecht and Rudolf von Habsburg.

-Before 1325 Duke Luipold von Habsburg sold the castle and the county of Sigmaringen to the Count of Württemberg.
+By 1325 Duke Luipold von Habsburg had sold the castle and the county of Sigmaringen to the Count of Württemberg.